sderosiaux/golb/pages/2017-02-16-avro-benchmark/index.md

 assert(u == u2)
 ```

-There are some more features available, take a peek at the [README](https://github.com/sksamuel/avro4s) (type precision, custom mapping).
+There are a few more features available, take a peek at the [README](https://github.com/sksamuel/avro4s) (type precision, custom mapping).

 ### Generate the case class from the schema

-As we said, it's also possible to do the reverse transformation using sbt-avro4s, ie: generate the case class.
+As we said, it's also possible to do the reverse transformation using [sbt-avro4s](https://github.com/sksamuel/sbt-avro4s), ie: generate the case class from a schema.

-Quite straight-forward:

 In `project/plugins.sbt`:
 ```
 addSbtPlugin("com.sksamuel.avro4s" % "sbt-avro4s" % "1.0.0")
 ```

-In `src/main/resources/avro/Usr.avsc` (AVro SChema):
+In `src/main/resources/avro/Usr.avsc` (AVro SChema, using a JSON notation):
 ```json
 {
     "type":"record",